 A Q&A with a biomechanics expert who has researched reaction times

-The post Has the Olympics changed how it measures false-starts in track? appeared first on Engineering Research News.
+The post Has the Olympics changed how it measures false-starts in track? appeared first on Michigan Engineering News.

 System sniffs out fakes up to 76 percent of the time.